How to get the best start to your training!

 Example of an irregular exercise:

-You play all the balls into your opponent's backhand side.
-He always plays 1-3 times into your backhand side and then your ball into your forehand half (which you then attack).
+You play all the balls to your teammate's backhand side.
+He always plays 1-3 times into your backhand side and then your ball into your forehand half (you then attack this).
 This is much more difficult and requires more concentration.
-So warm up well, get a feeling for the ball and the movement sequences again and then you can start again after 1-3 units.
+So warm up well, get a feel for the ball and the movement sequences again and then you can get started again after 1-3 units.

-With these suggestions, we wish you a successful restart at the tables.
-We would also like to thank you again for your phenomenal support over the past few weeks.
+With these suggestions we wish you a successful new start at the tables.
+We would also like to thank you again for your phenomenal support over the last few weeks.
 In the current situation, we were surprised by how many players ordered our new materials Hellfire-X (long pimples) and Unicorn (wood).
-This also confirms the current spirit of optimism.
+This also confirms the current mood of optimism.

 We wish you a great start!